 Work 3 DC between the DC clusters, 3 DC into the last St. (18 Sts)

-Row 4-48: Ch 3, 2 DC in 1st St, 3 DC between each DC cluster in the previous row until you reach the Ch-3-Sp.
+Row 4-48: Ch 3, and turn.
+Work 2 DC in 1st St, 3 DC between each DC cluster in the previous row until you reach the Ch-3-Sp.
 Work (3 DC, Ch 3, 3 DC) into Ch-3-Sp.
 Work 3 DC in each space between DC clusters and 3 DC in the last St.

 Always Ch 3 at the beginning of a new row.